-Likewise, if your garage door is overdue for fixing, you need to put garage door repairs at the top of your to-do list.
+Likewise, if your garage door is overdue for fixing, get it fixed already!
 This is both to keep you safe from burglars, and to make sure you’re ready for winter storms.
 Disconnecting the motor from an electric garage door is tricky enough when a winter storm knocks out the power.
 The last thing you’ll want to worry about in a storm is having your car trapped (or your home accessible to thieves) because your garage door needs a tune-up.

 2) Don’t Leave Your Windows Open